Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Why flexible slats are a problem

 **The issue:** Flexible slats (curved, engineered plywood, processed wood) sag over time.
-When slats flex, the mattress dips and your hips sink lower than they should, causing back pain.
+When slats flex, the mattress dips and your hips sink, causing back pain.
 The mattress conforms to the shape of the slats beneath it.

 **What to avoid:**